 Fix and Strenge are not the only long-term coaches.
 Howard Baker of Oregon and Charlie Pardue of Tennessee have each coached for over thirty-five years.
 Each year, at the nationals, Daisy appreciates these coaches by recognizing them among their peers on stage during our opening celebration.

 The Dedication is High and So Is Daisy's Commitment

-Daisy will present $1,000 to every BB Gun team that qualifies for and attends the Daisy Nationals in 2014.
-This money can be used for travel costs and equipment and will enable some teams to come who otherwise could not afford to.
+Daisy will present a minimum of $1,000 on a prepaid credit card to every BB gun team that qualifies for, attends and competes at the Daisy Nationals in 2015.
+This money can be used for travel costs and equipment and will enable some teams to attend and compete who otherwise could not.

 New Teams Wanted

 Nothing keeps a competition exciting like new competitors.
 If you are interested in starting a 5-meter BB gun team, contact Daisy today for a catalog of match competition products, non-profit organization pricing and information about how to form your team.